 Construction of the HATPI building has been completed at Las Campanas Observatory (LCO), Chile.
 In addition, the HATPI mount has been manufactured in Hungary and is ready to ship to LCO.
 Finally, we have some promising early science results from tests of prototype HATPI IHUs carried out over the last year.

 The Principal Investigator for the project is Gáspár Bakos, Associate Professor in the Department of Astrophysical Sciences at Princeton University.
+Prof. Andrés Jordán at the Instituto de Astrofísica of the Pontificia Universidad Católica de Chile is co-PI.
 The HATPI project team includes scientists from Princeton University, Pontificia Universidad Católica de Chile and Las Campanas Observatory, and engineers from the Hungarian Astronomical Association.